ferrannadeu/IgCaller/README.md

 ### Releases
 * Master branch:
-  * Minor bug that made IgCaller crash in a specific scenario when annotating the gene near the breakpoint of the translocations is now fixed.
+  * Minor bug that made IgCaller crash in a specific scenario when annotating the gene near the breakpoints of the translocations is now fixed.
 * v1.1:
   * Added a panel of normals (PoN) with the oncogenic IG rearrangements found by IgCaller in normal WGS data, which can be considered as sequencing artifacts and filtered out from the tumoral samples.
 When filtering using these PoN, the breakpoint in the IG locus is not considered based on its position but considering the IG locus as a whole (i.e. if the break occurs in the IGH, IGK or IGL locus irrespectively of the exact position), while the exact position of the non-IG breakpoint is considered (with a +/- 1,000 bp window).
 The normal samples analyzed in the IgCaller manuscript were used to build a PoN for hg19 (n=243 samples) and hg38 (n=161).
 See optional argument --maxNumberCountInPoN (-mncPoN) to adjust this filter.
   * Added the annotation whether the non-IG breakpoint of the IG rearrangements identified map within interspersed repeats and low complexity sequences according to the [RepeatMasker UCSC track](https://genome.ucsc.edu/cgi-bin/hgTrackUi?g=rmsk). repName, repClass and	repFamily are annotated.